 Ebidote Shokudo

-This restaurant has the word Ebi in its name, which tells us that it specializes in shrimp.
+This restaurant has the word Ebi in its name, which if you haven’t guessed yet, means “shrimp” in Japanese.
+Since this restaurant is literally named after shrimp, naturally it’s one of their specialties.
 At Ebidote Shokudo, you will find a whole menu of different shrimp and prawn dishes.

-The highlight is Japan’s biggest Ebi Furai (at least that’s what they claim).
-At up to 35 centimeters long, it really is a gigantic fried shrimp.
+The highlight is Japan’s Biggest Ebi Fry (so they claim).
+Regardless, at up to 35 centimeters long, it really is a gigantic fried shrimp!!

 Ebidote Shokudo is conveniently located inside the Esca Underground Shopping Street on the west side of Nagoya Station.